ece-student/Team-16/docs/lab4/lab4.md

 ```
 Once the index has counted up adequately enough to have iterated through the entire "accumulate" register variable, we passed the accumulated value into pastOut. pastOut is assigned to our OUT variable, which is what is wha is ultimately processed by the rest of our verilog code.
 The details of how the output is processed is further outlined in the following sections.

 # Display the robot location on the screen
-The location of the robot will be indicated by a teal colored block in the grid.
-The FPGA receives a byte for every block in the grid.
-5 bits encodes the location in the grid, and 3 bits encode the state of that block in the grid.
-If the state is 110, then that block is colored orange to show the robots current location.
+The current location of the robot will be indicated by a orange colored block in the grid.
+In order to capture the entire maze's information, the FPGA receives a byte for every block in the grid.
+The first 5 bits encodes the x and location in the grid, correspondeing to a matrix position.
+The last 3 bits encode the state of that block in the grid.
+If the state is 110, then that block is colored orange to show the robot's current location.

-The different states are:
+The different states are repeated here for convenience along with their color assignments:

-Unvisited           8'b11111111 WHITE
+- Unvisited-> 8'b11111111 WHITE

-Visited             8'b11111100 YELLOW
+- Visited-> 8'b11111100 YELLOW

-Wall                8'b00111111 TEAL
+- Wall-> 8'b00111111 TEAL

-7KHz                8'b11100000 RED
+- 7KHz treasure-> 8'b11100000 RED

-12KHz               8'b00011100 GREEN
+- 12KHz treasure-> 8'b00011100 GREEN

-17KHz               8'b00000011 BLUE
+- 17KHz treasure-> 8'b00000011 BLUE

-Current Position    8'b11101100 ORANGE
+- Current Position-> 8'b11101100 ORANGE

-In order to update colors, we check the state in the signal at every clock edge.
+In order to update colors, we check the state in the signal at every clock edge as in the following code:

 ```verilog
 	if (out[2:0] == 3'b000) begin
 		grid[out[7:6]][out[5:3]] <= unvisited;